ruangdin/onekeepass-translations/README.md

 ## How to add a new language translations

 All translated texts are kept in json files.
-For an example **es.json** file has all spanish translations of all the texts used in the application
+For example, **es.json** file has all spanish translations of the texts used in the application

 To add a new language